 and which school provides religious education for the pupils in accordance with the doctrines, practices and traditions of the Roman Catholic Church, and/or such ethos and/or characteristic spirit as may be determined or interpreted from time to time by the Irish Episcopal Conference.

-In accordance with S.15 (2) (b) of the Education Act, 1998 the Board of Management of [Insert the name of the school] shall uphold, and be accountable to the patron for so upholding, the characteristic spirit of the school as determined by the cultural, educational, moral, religious, social, linguistic and spiritual values and traditions which inform and are characteristic of the objectives and conduct of the school.
+In accordance with S.15 (2) (b) of the Education Act, 1998 the Board of Management of Glenmore National School shall uphold, and be accountable to the patron for so upholding, the characteristic spirit of the school as determined by the cultural, educational, moral, religious, social, linguistic and spiritual values and traditions which inform and are characteristic of the objectives and conduct of the school.

-Details of the Mission/Ethos Statement and general objectives of your school may be included here:
+MISSION STATEMENT

+The aim of the Board of Management and the staff of the school is to help the pupils reach their full potential in a happy and caring atmosphere.
+The characteristic spirit of the school is one of respect for one another and for the environment.

+The school is under the patronage of the Roman Catholic Bishop of Ossory and the teachings of the Catholic Church inform and guide the ethos of the school.

+Glenmore NS is a co-educational, Catholic Primary school which strives to provide a well-ordered, caring, happy and secure atmosphere where the intellectual, spiritual, physical, moral and cultural needs of the pupil are identified and addressed.

+While Glenmore NS is a school with a Catholic ethos, it also has due recognition for all other religions.

+Glenmore NS will strive to promote, both individually and collectively, the professional and personal development of teachers through staff development programmes.

+Glenmore NS will encourage the involvement of parents through home/school contacts and through their involvement in the Parents’ Association.

+Glenmore NS will endeavour to enhance the self-esteem of everyone in the school community, to imbue in the pupils respects for people and property and to encourage in them the idea of being responsible.

+Glenmore will promote gender equality amongst the teachers and pupils.

 Admission Statement

-[School Name] will not discriminate in its admission of a student to the school on any of the following:
+Glenmore NS will not discriminate in its admission of a student to the school on any of the following:

 the gender ground of the student or the applicant in respect of the student concerned,